qmk/qmk_firmware/docs/serial_driver.md

 Do note that the configuration required is for the `SERIAL` peripheral, not the `UART` peripheral.

 ### USART Full-duplex
 Targeting STM32 boards where communication is offloaded to a USART hardware device.
 The advantage over bitbang is that this provides fast and accurate timings.
-USART Full-Duplex requires two conductors instead of one conductor unlike the Half-duplex driver, but it is more efficent as it uses DMA transfers, which can result in even faster transmission speeds.
+USART Full-Duplex requires two conductors **without** pull-up resistors instead of one conductor with a pull-up resistor unlike the Half-duplex driver, but it is more efficent as it uses DMA transfers, which can result in even faster transmission speeds.

 #### Pin configuration